The classification of surface states of topological insulators and superconductors with magnetic point group symmetry

-For an irrep $\beta$ of $G_0^{\rm AI}$ with the factor system $z_{g,h}$, the Wigner criteria (\ref{eq:winger_t_ai}), (\ref{eq:winger_c_ai}) and the orthogonal test (\ref{eq:ortho_ai}) determine the EAZ class of $\beta$, and the $K$-group $K_{\rm AI}$.
-The formulas (\ref{eq:formula_w3d}), (\ref{eq:formula_z2}) give the homomorphism $f: K_{\rm AI} \to K$.
+For an irrep $\beta$ of $G_0^{\rm AI}$ with the factor system $z_{g,h}$, the Wigner criteria (\ref{eq:winger_t_ai}), (\ref{eq:winger_c_ai}) and the orthogonal test (\ref{eq:ortho_ai}) determine the EAZ class of $\beta$ and the $K$-group $K_{\rm AI}$.
+The formulas (\ref{eq:formula_w3d}) and (\ref{eq:formula_z2}) give the homomorphism $f: K_{\rm AI} \to K$.
 The abelian group $K'''$ of 4th-order TSCs is given by $K'''= \im f$, and the classification of surface states is given by the quotient $K/K'''$.
-The results of the quotient groups $K/K'''$ are summarized in Table~\ref{tab:surf_states_sc_spinless} (spinless electrons) and Table~\ref{tab:surf_states_sc_spinful} (spinful electrons).
-There, to specify 1-dimensional irreps of gap functions, we employ the Mulliken symbols.
-See \cite{BradleyCracknell} for the character tables of 1-dimensional irreps of gap functions we used.
+The results of the quotient groups $K/K'''$ are summarized in Table~\ref{tab:surf_states_sc_spinless} for spinless electrons and Table~\ref{tab:surf_states_sc_spinful} for spinful electrons.
+See Table \ref{tab:1Drep} for the character tables of 1-dimensional irreps of gap functions we used.